salimcodes/CreateYourResume/README.md

 1. Navigate to the Explorer Tab in Visual Studio Code

-2. Navigate to the “src” folder, and within it, the “index.html” file
+2. Navigate to the `src` folder, and within it, the “index.html” file

-3. Find the “Your Name” Heading.
-Replace “Your Name” with your real name.
+3. Find the `Your Name` Heading.
+Replace `Your Name` with your real name.

-4. Save your changes in VS Code
+4. Save your changes in VS Code.

-5. Navigate to GitHub Desktop and ensure that your Current Repository is your Ambassador-SWA-Pilot repo (GitHub Desktop should reflect your recent changes like below)

-6. In the bottom left of GitHub Desktop, give your changes a title (like “Added My Name” and add a description

-7. Select “Commit to Main”

-8. Now, push your changes to GitHub by selecting “Push Origin”
+5. Now, push your changes to GitHub.

-9. Navigate to Actions in GitHub and view your web app’s build progress

-10. When the build is complete, refresh your app and the changes should be reflected
+6. When the build is complete, refresh your app and the changes should be reflected

 Thank you for completing this exercise and attending our session!